amiantos/aeongarden/README.md

 ![Aeon Garden Zoomed View](/Design/Screenshots/tvos-zoomed-in.png?raw=true)

-## Contents
+## Why

-### App
-This folder contains the Xcode workspace for the app.

-### Server
-This folder contains a simple Flask API for handling sync and storage.

-### Website
-This folder contains a GatsbyJS website for Aeon Garden.
+Like [Numu Tracker](https://www.github.com/numutracker/numutracker_ios), Aeon Garden is both a learning project and a labor of love.
+I've always loved little artificial life simulations, no matter how rudimentary.
+Aeon Garden is also helping me learn more things: SpriteKit, GameKit, CoreData with CloudKit, creating views and constraints programmatically, more elaborate view animations, better code organization, and cross-platform development.

-# To Run Locally
+# To Install

 1. `git clone https://github.com/amiantos/aeongarden.git`
-2. Open `App\Aeon Garden.xcworkspace`
+2. Open `Aeon Garden.xcworkspace`
 3. Pick a target
 3. Build!

+**Note:** Right now only the **iOS** target is under active development.
+The other build targets may not work at the moment.